josharchibald/General-Assembler/README.md

 # General-Assembler

 Two-pass command line based general assembler.
-Clone the repo and run `make` on the command line to compile and add `GenA` to your bin.
+Please read all of the below notes.

 ## Usage

-First build gena using `make` (you will need to have make installed) in the `GenA` directory.
-You can then run gena with the command `gena` for further instructions.
+Run `make` (you will need to have it installed) in the General-Assembler directory.
+Then build using `make`. `cd` into the GenA directory and you can then run gena with the command `./gena` for further instructions.

 ## Options